What is the Summer Saver device?

 How does the annual bill credit work?

 Participation in the Summer Saver begins the day the cycling device is installed.
-If your install occurs before October 1, you’ll receive a credit on your December SDG&E bill of that same year.
+If your install occurs after October 1st, your credit will be paid on your SDG&E bill December of the following year.
 The amount of your credit is based on the size of your central air conditioning unit and the cycling option you choose.

 I have more than one central air conditioner.
 Can I receive a credit for each?